microsoft/azure-pipelines-vscode/README.md

 }
 ```

-### Specific schema
+### Schema auto-detection

 Out of the box, the extension has a generic schema file that includes only in-box tasks.
 You probably have custom tasks installed in your organization.

+If the repository you're working in is hosted in Azure Repos, the extension will automatically detect and use
+your organization's schema!
+All you need to do is login to Azure when prompted.

+### Specific schema

-To teach the extension about those, grab a copy of your schema and tell the extension where to find it.
+If your repository isn't hosted in Azure Repos, you can tell the extension where to find the correct schema.

-1. Visit `https://dev.azure.com/YOU-ORG-HERE/_apis/distributedtask/yamlschema` and save the output as `my-schema.json`.
+1. Visit `https://dev.azure.com/YOUR-ORG-HERE/_apis/distributedtask/yamlschema` and save the output as `my-schema.json`.
 2. Edit your workspace's `settings.json` to include this:
 ```json
 {
   "azure-pipelines.customSchemaFile": "./path/to/my-schema.json"
 }
 ```
-3. Restart VS Code.
-The extension will now validate against your schema.
-It'll give you autocompletes for your custom tasks.

 ## Document formatting